CesiumGS/3d-tiles/extensions/3DTILES_content_voxels/README.md

 ## Overview

-This extension indicates the presence of voxel content, represented by glTFs containing the `EXT_primitive_voxels` extension.
-It is typically paired with `EXT_structural_metadata` to unify the schemas between the tileset and its tiles using a shared `schemaUri`.
+This extension indicates the presence of voxel content and associates it with metadata definitions in the tileset's `schema`.
+Voxels are stored as glTFs with the `EXT_primitive_voxels` extension and are typically paired with `EXT_structural_metadata` to unify the schema between a tileset and its tiles.

 This extension is often paired with [Implicit Tiling](../../specification/ImplicitTiling/) for efficient representation of massive sparse voxel datasets.

-Implementations for rendering voxel content may vary across runtimes.
-However, placing this extension in the root tile's `content` can inform runtimes about the presence of voxels, and thus allocate necessary resources for rendering before any tiles load.
+Although rendering implementations may vary, this extension can let runtimes detect voxel content in advance, such that they can allocate the necessary resources before any tiles load.

 ### Content Extension